 Question Page

-What metrics determine whether or not sales enablement materials created by Product Marketing are both actually being used and are helping to win deals and shorten sales cycles?
+What sales enablement metrics for materials created by Product Marketing are both actually being used and are helping to win deals and shorten sales cycles?

 Amit Bhojraj